codemagic-ci-cd/codemagic-docs/content/getting-started/white-label-apps.md

 ## How to set up Codemagic with ~10 different versions

-If you have around 10 different versions of your application that you are trying to set up CI/CD for then consider separating each version into a unique workflow.
+If you have around 10 different versions of your application that you are trying to set up CI/CD for, consider separating each version into a unique workflow.

 For example, for each version of your app you could create a workflow for it in the codemagic.yaml configuration file.